Curricular Advice for New Students

 - The EALL major with an emphasis in Japanese requires a minimum of three years of Japanese language.
 Students should begin their language as early as possible preferably during their first year.
 The department also recommends literature in translation courses that relate to China and Japan.

-- Students concentrate on either China or Japan.
-They are encouraged, but are not required, to pursue language-study to fulfill part of the minor.
+The East Asian Studies (EAS) minor at Washington and Lee offers a concentration in either China or Japan.
+Students are encouraged, but not required, to pursue language-study to fulfill part of the minor.

-- For more information about the minor, consult the catalog, contact the EAS director, David Bello (email@example.com), or visit the EAS website.
+For more information about the minor, consult the catalog, contact the EAS director, Mike Smitka

 - Students majoring in economics are required to begin with the two-semester sequence in principles of economics, ECON 101 and 102.
 Although these classes are open to all first-year students, those considering an economics major are particularly encouraged to enroll in these courses.